 If the physical body becomes disturbed, our physiology also becomes disturbed.
-This changes our house keeping—our internal environment— and consequently our altered biochemistry disturbs our gait and movement, how we act and how we think.
+This changes our housekeeping—our internal environment— and consequently, our altered biochemistry disturbs our gait and movement, how we act, and how we think.
 Correcting the disturbed structures initiates changes so that our organism moves back into homeostasis and balance.
 Cranial work that uses a fluid approach believes that trauma and other accidents alter the relationship of the fluid body at cellular, tissue, and organ levels, putting us out of rhythm with a primary organizing tide.
-The tide being the cerebral spinal fluid which bathes the neuro-axis of the whole body and originates from deep within the brain’s structure, in the ventricles as well as the parenchymatous tissue of the brain.
+The tide is the cerebral spinal fluid that bathes the neuro-axis of the whole body and originates from deep within the brain’s structure, in the ventricles as well as the parenchymatous tissue of the brain.
 Sutherland developed his ideas suggesting that there was an inherent motor function initiated by the ventricles, as they filled and partially emptied of CSF in their normal circulation from the internal spaces within the brain and their exiting to encircle or encompass the brain itself and also to flow down through the perineural spaces of the spinal cord and nerve roots.
-This expansion of the ventricles when they filled the liquor, and the subsequent contraction as the internal spaces partially emptied created a tidal flow, and an inherent expansion-contraction, rotation and vertical displacement of the the whole brain axis.
+This expansion of the ventricles when they filled the liquor, and the subsequent contraction as the internal spaces partially emptied created a tidal flow and an inherent expansion-contraction, rotation, and vertical displacement of the the whole brain axis.
 This minute but palpable movement created the fulcrum change of the RTM that moved the bones ever so slightly into different relationships–extension and flexion, external and internal rotation–which created the patency of the sutures as they adapted to the constant movement.
-This movement is counted at having a 6 second cycle, but may be different in individuals naturally, and can act as an indicator of wellbeing when the rhythm is lower or faster than this norm.
+This movement is counted as having a 6-second cycle, but may be different in individuals naturally, and can act as an indicator of well-being when the rhythm is lower or faster than this norm.

 Many osteopaths recognize that exogenous forces impose themselves upon the body and the underlying fluid body, causing illness and dysfunction.
-However they take a singular view that the physical structure rules supreme, and the autonomic nervous system (ANS) regulates and maintains the inherent dynamic of the system.
-They do not adhere to causal affects of the unseen that press quietly and constantly upon the body, until the organism becomes disorganized, causing illness.
+However, they take a singular view that the physical structure rules supreme, and the autonomic nervous system (ANS) regulates and maintains the inherent dynamic of the system.
+They do not adhere to the causal effects of the unseen that press quietly and constantly upon the body, until the organism becomes disorganized, causing illness.
 This lack of an ontological perspective has been perhaps the singular most restricting element of the profession.
-The adherence to structure governs function rather than the forces govern everything, and that they impose their influence upon the structures too.
+The adherence to structure governs function rather than the forces governing everything, and they impose their influence upon the structures too.
 You may change the structure time and again, but unless the underlying forces are dealt with, the patterns return.

 ‘Thinking feeling knowing fingers’